What to Do (& Not Do) When Your Car Overheats

 SIGNS YOUR ENGINE IS OVERHEATING

 If you’re able to take steps to cool your engine before it overheats to the point of failing, you may reduce the risk of irreversible engine damage.
-But first, you've got to notice the
+But first, it's important to know the symptoms of an overheated engine, which can include:

 WHAT TO DO WHEN YOUR ENGINE OVERHEATS

-1. KILL THE A/C AND CRANK THE HEAT.
+1. KILL THE AIR CONDITIONER AND CRANK THE HEAT.

-Immediately turn off the air conditioner to reduce stress on the engine.
+Immediately turn off the A/C to reduce stress on the engine.
 Then, turn the dial to maximum heat.
-This can help pull heat away from the engine to keep it from overheating until you can pull over in a safe location.
+This may sound strange, but turning on the heat pulls hot air away from the engine and into the cabin, which can help reduce engine temperature.
 You may get a little hot yourself, but a few minutes of discomfort is a small price to pay compared to major engine repairs.

 2. FIND A SAFE PLACE TO PULL OVER.